alikafridi/Accelerator_Investments/README.md

 * Capital Innovators
 	* Spring 2015 - [Companies](http://capitalinnovators.com/blog/meet-spring-15-class/)
 	* Fall 2015 - [Companies](http://eqstl.com/meet-the-5-new-startups-accepted-into-capital-innovators-fall-class/)

+\* SO to [Mattermark](http://mattermark.com), I would've missed the companies with the asterisks if not for them!

 ### Accelerators & Batches considered but not included:
 * Angelpad Batch 8 - Accelerator started in 2014.
 Demo Day was on Jan, 2015